alemangui/pizzicato/README.md

 <a name="browsers"/>
 ### Browsers
-Pizzicato can only work in [browsers with Web Audio support](http://caniuse.com/#feat=audio-api), no shims have been added yet.
+Pizzicato can only work in [browsers with Web Audio support](http://caniuse.com/#feat=audio-api).
 This means:
 * Firefox 31+
 * Chrome 31+
 * Safari 7+ (input source not available in Safari)